Lost on Manly Scenic Walkway, Sydney

 Manly Scenic Walkway

 At first, I took it slow.
-I was optimistic, there was still a lot of light and I stopped often to enjoy the views and take pictures.
+I was optimistic, there was still a lot of light, and I stopped often to enjoy the views and take pictures.
 At every turn, there was a new perspective, a new view that deserved to be captured.
-At times I could peek through the branches of the trees to see a little patch of crystal clear waters.
-Other times I found viewpoints that opened onto small bays, with one or two boats lazily floating on the water.
+At times, I could peek through the branches of the trees to see a little patch of crystal clear waters.
+Other times, I found viewpoints that opened onto small bays, with boats lazily floating on the water.
 The nature along the coastal walk was wild and pure.
 The silence was only broken by my steps and occasionally by the wind blowing through the leaves.

-The path kept going up, the sky going from light blue to purple and darker blue.
+The path kept leading me up, the sky going from light blue to purple and darker blue.
 I had already noticed spiders hanging from the trees.
-Not extremely big spiders, just big enough to make it unpleasant to have a face-to-face encounter with them.
-The tree branches were getting lower as the path went up and I started walking bent, afraid to get a spider right in my face.
-I started wondering when the path would start going back down on the coast and to the final destination.
+Not extremely big spiders, just big enough for a face-to-face encounter to be unpleasant, to put it mildly.
+The tree branches were getting lower as the path went up, and I started walking bent, afraid of bumping into a spider.
+I started wondering when the path would start going back down toward the coast and my final destination.

 Lost in the dark

-Then I started going down and after some time I reached a small rocky beach.
-This is where I actually freaked out in realizing there was no path going forward.
+Then the descent began, and after some time, I reached a small rocky beach.
+This is where I freaked out in realizing there was no path going forward.
 There was the path I came from, a couple of houses on the hill at the back of the beach, and water.
 The only source of light at this point was coming from the windows of the houses on the hill.
-For a moment I thought of going to ask for help.
-I didn’t want to walk all the way back through the forest, I knew I was close to the end of the trail.
+My phone was dead by this point, so my one option to ask for help was one of those houses.
+I didn’t want to walk back through the forest, and I knew I was close to the end of the trail.

 Night falling on Manly Scenic Walkway

-Without any flashlight, I was improvising with the flash of my camera, trying to find a path among the trees.
-I finally found a board in the middle of the trees which showed a path.
-I looked around but I couldn’t see it anywhere.
+Without a flashlight, I was improvising with the flash of my camera, trying to find a path among the trees.
+I finally found a board half-hidden by the trees with the trail map, indicating the continuation of the trail.
+I looked around, but I couldn’t see the path anywhere.

-After moments of panicking at the idea of having to go all the way back and considering knocking on the door of one of the houses on the hill, I realized something.
-Maybe there was a high tide that was covering the path going forward.
-So I started walking in the water and climbing on unstable sliding rocks.
-Turns out I was right and after a couple of minutes, I found the path going forward.
+After moments of panicking at the idea of having to hike back and considering knocking on the door of one of the houses on the hill, I realized something.
+Maybe the high tide was covering the path going forward.
+So I started walking in the water and climbing on unstable, slippery rocks.
+As it turns out, I was right, and after a couple of minutes, I found the trail going forward.

 View of Manly from the coastal walk

-A few more minutes later I found myself out of the forest and into the suburbs near Manly.
-It was nighttime and I was tired of walking.
+A few more minutes later, I found myself out of the forest and into the suburbs near Manly.
+It was nighttime, and I was tired of walking.
 But I was happy.
-On the ferry ride back to Sydney, while sailing at high speed past the Opera House and into Circular Quay, I felt alive and grateful.
+I took the ferry back to Sydney, and while sailing at high speed past the Opera House and into Circular Quay, I felt alive and grateful.

 Allow yourself to get lost